Naval Base Ulithi: Sorlen Island

 On Sorlen Island a second and small fleet recreation center was built.
 The main part of the recreation center was the 1,600 seat movie theater.
-A distillation center and 5,000-gallon storage tanks system was built make freshwater.
+A distillation center and 5,000-gallon storage tanks system was built to make freshwater.
 While the US Marine fighter base was on Falalop Island, a camp for Marine aviation was built on Sorlen Island, with barrack and mess halls.
-Naval Base Ulithi has many Landing crafts used to move gear and personal from ship to ship and ship to shore.
-On Sorlen Island a large Landing craft camp was built.
-The Fifth Fleet and Third Fleet had hundreds of Landing craft used in amphibious landings, that also use the camp and depot for maintaining the crafts when needed.
+Naval Base Ulithi had many landing craft used to move gear and personal from ship to ship and ship to shore.
+On Sorlen Island a large landing craft camp was built.
+The Fifth Fleet and Third Fleet had hundreds of landing craft used in amphibious landings, that also use the camp and depot for maintaining the crafts when needed.
 A quonset naval hospital was constructed on Sorlen Island with a 100-bed unit.
 A power plant was built to supply electricity.

 Seabees built the Sorlen Airfield for small plane use.